TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-5.markdown

 0000030a: 0000
 ```

 As you can see I formatted the code to show that the values after `02d2` are data and not code.
 The disassembler will obviously show you some instructions but they are just misinterpretations of the binary data.
+AS it is usual in the Kickstart code, we have some procedure working on a set of data and the data is stored immediately after the code itself.
+The purpose of this procedure is that of creating the initial headers for the linked lists that Exec will use to manage the system resources.

-This table is immediately followed by the table we found in the third post, when we were looking at the values of the `LIB` structure.
+This table is immediately followed by the table we found in the [third post]({filename}exploring-the-amiga-3.markdown) of this series, when we were looking at the values of the `LIB` structure.

 Let's comment line by line the code at `02b0`